Finding The Best Waterproof Speakers

 Most of us like to use waterproof speakers to listen to our favorite songs by the pool, in the shower, in the garden or while relaxing in their bath tubs.
 But regular speakers and audio equipments will stop functioning even with the slightest water damage.
-If you are one of these people, you should consider installing waterproof speakers.
+If you are one of these people, you should consider installing speakers that can resist water.
 Just as the name suggests these speakers are waterproof and thus they do not get easily damaged even when submerged in water.
 The speakers have seals that protect them from dirt, steam salt and moisture.These speakers are also an invaluable audio component for boaters who spend a lot of time in the sea.

 Generally, these speakers are divided into four major categories namely: dual cone speakers, component speakers, sub-woofers and coaxial speakers.
 Dual cone speakers are those which only have a single driver or audio source but have 2 different cones in small and large sizes.
 The small cone is for high frequencies and the larger one is for mid-range and low frequencies.
 Dual cone speakers have a good sound output but, they do not have the capacity for a wide spectrum of sound frequencies.
 These speakers also happen to be very affordable.

 Coaxial speakers are both 2 and 3-way speakers.
 These have more than one audio source and thus, can handle more frequencies.
 The reason why they are called coaxial speakers is because one speaker is wrapped around with another.
 In the middle of the speaker there is a tweeter that handles high frequencies.
 Surrounding the tweeter is a woofer which handles the mid range and low frequencies.
 The performance of speakers in this category is better than those in the dual cone category but, it can not beat that of component speakers.